Eben Etzebeth ban: How many games could Springboks lock miss after red card for eye gouge?

 But another one-sided victory for Rassie Erasmus’s men was spoiled at the last after Etzebeth appeared to direct a thumb into the eye of Alex Mann, the Wales flanker.

-The pair came together as a scuffle sparked just a couple of minutes from time with South Africa long since secure of victory.
+The pair came together during a scuffle just a couple of minutes from time, with South Africa long since sure of victory.

 After reviewing the footage in consultation with television match official Eric Gauzins, referee Luc Ramos produced a permanent red card, deeming that Etzebeth’s act had been intentional.